kyl3h3arn/kyl3h3arn/README.md

 # 👋 Hi there, I'm Kyle!

 Welcome to my GitHub profile!
 I'm a passionate developer with a strong interest in data science and sports statistics.
-I'm currently pursuing my master's degree in computer science with a concentration in data science at UNC Charlotte.
-My goal is to secure an internship or entry-level position in the tech industry in the Charlotte-Metro area.
+In my current role at Spectrum Business, I optimize sales operations by architecting automated reporting workflows and maintaining high-integrity data structures.

+I translate complex datasets into actionable insights for stakeholders while ensuring the precision of our predictive models through continuous refinement.

+By leveraging AWS Redshift, PowerShell, and Excel VBA, I develop custom tools that eliminate operational bottlenecks, significantly accelerating the sales cycle and driving overall efficiency.

 ---